kleros/arbitrable-proxy-contracts/README.md

 INFURA_PROJECT_ID=<your_infura_project_id> WALLET_KEY=<your_wallets_private_key> ETHERSCAN=<your_etherscan_api_key> NETWORK=<network_name> yarn deploy
 ```

+This command will also automatically verify the source code on Etherscan.

 Note: Network names are defined in `truffle.js`.
-It has definitions for main, kovan and development.
+It has definitions for main, kovan, ropsten and development.
 Define extra if needed.